ascholerChemeketa/cs160Reader/_sources/ComputerArchitecture/MachineCycle.rst

 The Machine Cycle
 =================================

-When software is installed onto a computer (by downloading it from the Internet or installing off a disk), the program and any associated files are stored in secondary memory.
+When software is installed onto a computer (by downloading it from the Internet or installing it from a disk), the program and any associated files are stored in secondary memory.
 The program's code is stored as a series of bits that represent machine instructions.
-The code remains there until the user chooses to execute the program in question, on which point sections of the code are loaded into the computer's memory.
+The code remains there until the user chooses to execute the program in question, at which point sections of the code are loaded into the computer's memory.

 .. image:: Images/execution.gif
     :alt: Execution